-- Work with other agencies as necessary towards improving the status of threatened species, communities, and habitats. - Continue existing monitoring programs and/or establish new monitoring as necessary. - Maintain biodiversity databases (weeds, flora, and fauna). - Maintain the program for collection and storage of biological data using a variety of professional, community program, and volunteer sources.
-Provide this data to DEWNR on a periodic basis. - Update relevant NFR resource information as required. - Complete the Green Triangle NFRs Resource Book. - Maintain links with other natural resource management programs to further develop communication on conservation issues and priorities and to provide opportunities to further develop integrated regional conservation programs and to access funds for on-ground works. - Continue to foster relationships with adjoining landholders to encourage integrated conservation management. - Continue active encouragement of participants and volunteers through Community Engagement programs to increase involvement in biodiversity conservation activities. - Develop good working relationships with neighbours to ensure that firebreaks around NFRs are used and managed appropriately. - Encourage neighbouring land managers to undertake a thorough environmental assessment survey prior to their considered use of high impact activities around NFRs (including but not limited to pest plant control, roading, grading, heavy machinery use and transport routes). - Work with neighbouring land managers to promote appropriate buffers and setbacks adjacent to NFRs. - Work with neighbouring land managers to ensure appropriate and legal management of native vegetation encroaching on external firebreaks.
+- Undertake conservation works within the estate in line with ForestrySA's strategic objectives. - Work with other agencies as required to improve the status of threatened species, communities, and habitats. - Continue monitoring programs as required. - Maintain biodiversity databases (weeds, flora, and fauna). - Maintain the program for collection and storage of biological data using a variety of professional, community program, and volunteer sources.
+Provide this data to DEW on a periodic basis. - Update relevant NFR resource information as required. - Complete the Green Triangle NFRs Resource Book. - Maintain links with other natural resource management programs to further develop communication on conservation issues and priorities and to provide opportunities to further develop integrated regional conservation programs and to access funds for onground works. - Continue to foster relationships with adjoining landholders to encourage integrated conservation management. - Encourage community engagement in the forest. - Develop good working relationships with neighbours to ensure that firebreaks around NFRs are used and managed appropriately. - Encourage neighbouring land managers to undertake a thorough environmental assessment survey prior to their considered use of high impact activities around NFRs (including but not limited to pest plant control, roading, grading, heavy machinery use and transport routes). - Work with neighbouring land managers to promote appropriate buffers and setbacks adjacent to NFRs.